estadamx/openhr-template/README.md

 ```bash
 rails new my_app -m https://raw.githubusercontent.com/estadamx/openhr-template/main/openhr_bootstrap_template.rb
 ```
-You will also need to ensure that you add the correct JavaScript as per Bootstrap documentation
+You will also need to ensure that you add the component JavaScript as per <a href="https://getbootstrap.com/docs/">Bootstrap documentation</a>:
 ```ruby
 # app/javascript/application.js or individual JavaScript controllers